SoftUni-Internal/interactive-content/EN/01-Data-Definition-And-Data-Types/04-Table-Customization.md

 [slide hideTitle]

-# Problem: Create and Insert
+# Problem with Solution: Create and Insert

 1. Create a new database called `gamebar`
 2. Create Tables: